 Find resources and services that can provide low to moderate income families with assistance.
-Get information on rent assistance programs, how to find help paying utility and air conditioning bills, programs and counseling that can help people reduce credit card and medical debts, and much more.
+Get information on rent assistance programs, how to find help paying or and air conditioning bills, programs and counseling that can help people reduce credit card or medical debts, and much more.
 There are charities, churches, and government assistance programs in Denton County for struggling families.

 Thousands of local Denton County families need grant money or free stuff from time to time if/when they hit a financial hardship.
 There are places to turn to for help.
 There are even basic needs such as free back to school items or supplies, rent subsidies from section 8 housing, and even free furniture or Christmas presents for kids.

 One local non-profit agency to turn to is Interfaith Ministries.
-This charity organization provides assistance with paying rent, utilities, prescriptions and medical supplies, and transportation.
+This charity organization provides assistance with paying utilities, prescriptions or medical supplies, and transportation.
 It also offers and coordinates adult and child eye exams and eye glasses, offers school supplies for children and assistance with obtaining vital records.